Vov4ukz53/shopping-list-react/README.md

 # Shopping List

-In this block you can add products to the list and download example products (just click the "Pobierz przykladowe producty" button).
+In this block you can add products to the list and download example products (just click on the "Pobierz przykladowe producty" button).

 ![Block_1](https://i.ibb.co/P4BQR8J/Screenshot-1.png)